NGONG PING 360

 From the second angle station the first glimpses of the Giant Buddha appear imposing a majestic air of serenity on all around.

-On the gentle descent from Nei Lak Shan the majestic "Giant Buddha" is visible
+On the gentle descent from Nei Lak Shan the majestic "Giant Buddha" becomes visible

 The breathtaking ride continues across more valleys and woodland until the monastic buildings of Ngong Ping come into view and beyond the plateau the south Lantau coastline is visible before the journey reaches its destination at Ngong Ping Village constructed in traditional Chinese architectural style.